h2-heo/react-typescript-boilerplate/README.md

-# Simple Board - Client
+# React in TypeScript Boilerplate with Docker

-Simple board by TypeScript + React
+React application in TypeScript.

 ## Prerequisites